-This course will be taught by Ms Tayla Waterworth.
-It has been divided into specific topics which will be covered in the form of viva voce lectures.
+This course has been divided into specific topics which will be covered in the form of viva voce lectures.
 These lectures will consist of a discussion of the law as contained in textbooks, case law and legislation.
 Students will be expected to read ahead of each lecture so that they may participate in the lecture and solve legal problems either individually or in groups.